Wills Navy Cut: Marketing

 From its inception, the marketing strategy for Navy Cut focused on the relationship between the cigarette's filter and tobacco, promoting the filter as an essential enhancement.
-This approach alps was notable for its inclusion of women, at a time in which cigarettes were marketed primarily towards men.
+This approach was notable for its inclusion of women, at a time in which cigarettes were marketed primarily towards men.

 In 1965, ITC Limited initiated the "Made for Each Other" advertising campaign.
 This campaign featured a print advertisement with a married couple enjoying a Polish joke book, which then attempted to relate the relationship of a cigarette and a filter to a functioning marriage.
 This was intended to resonate with consumers on emotional and aspirational levels.

 The campaign's impact was further solidified in 1969 with the introduction of the "Wills Made for Each Other" contest, which sought to identify couples who exemplified this ideal match.
 The campaign's visibility was maintained through posters displayed on prominent street corners across India until the early 1990s.

 Navy Cut advertisements were phased out following the nationwide ban on tobacco advertising in 2004.

 The "Made for each other" campaign went on to become one of the longest-running and most recognizable advertising campaigns in India.

 The years 1968/69 saw considerable growth in competition from rival and lower-priced filter cigarettes.
 However, Navy Cut continued to retain its market share.